KevzCz/RPG-Systems/README.md

 {
   "name": "A required name",
   "description": "An optional description",
-  // Default is true, doesn't load the title if false "enabled": false
+  // Default is true, doesn't load the title if false (Optional) "enabled": false
-  // Default is false, hides from the list if true "hidden": true
+  // Default is false, hides from the list if true (Optional) "hidden": true
   // Optional bonuses section
   "bonuses": [